-As much as I’ll sing the praises of vaping at any opportunity, it must be said that there are more obstacles than there are with a cigarette.
+As much as I’ll sing the praises of vaping at any opportunity, it must be said that there are more obstacles with vape devices than there are with a cigarette.

 When you’re smoking, as long as your cigarette isn’t wet and your lighter works, you’re good to go.
-But with a vape mod there is a list of potential problems you can run into, from something as simple as an coil resistance that’s too low for the device to slightly more technical issues like a burnt taste when you vape or a flooded coil.
+But with a vape mod, there is a list of potential problems you can run into, from something as simple as a coil resistance that’s too low for the device to slightly more technical issues like a burnt taste when you vape or a flooded coil.

 One of the more common problems people run into is your device throwing up a “No atomizer” or “Check atomizer” message when you press the fire button.
 This can be really frustrating because you know your tank is attached, full of juice and ready to go, but it just refuses to work.